percona/k8spg-docs/docs/cluster-wide.md

     Right now the operator deployed in cluster-wide mode will monitor all namespaces in the cluster, either already existing or newly created ones.

-3. Switch to the namespace you have chosen for the cluster (don't forget to create it if needed). let's call it `percona-db-1` for example:
+3. Create the namespace you have chosen for the cluster, if needed. let's call it `percona-db-1` for example:

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace percona-db-1
-    $ kubectl config set-context $(kubectl config current-context) --namespace=percona-db-1
     ```

 4. Deploy the cluster in the namespace of your choice: